Integrate Your AWS Databases with Your Wix Site

 You can test that your service is working by making a quick request using Curl.

-Use the Curl command below, replacing the URL with your URL from Step 10 above, and replacing thesecretKey value with your secret.
+Use the Curl command below, replacing the URL with the URL of your App Runner, and replacing the secretKey value with your secret.

 Copy